mkhan45/mkhan45.github.io/_posts/2020-05-20-Pong tutorial with ggez Part 2.md

 In the next part, we'll make Pong playable by finishing the update loop.

+You can find the updated code for this part [here](https://github.com/mkhan45/ggez-pong-tutorial/tree/master/part2).

 I'll link it here when I'm done.